bjankord/express-create-react-app-custom-template/README.md

 ### `yarn start`

-Builds create-react-app with watch/development mdoe (writes files to disk) for Express to serve.<br />
+Builds create-react-app with watch/development mode (writes files to disk) for Express to serve.<br />
-Starts Express server that serves `build` on [http://localhost:3000](http://localhost:3000).
+Starts Express server that serves `build` folder on [http://localhost:3000](http://localhost:3000).

 The page will reload if you make edits.

 ### `yarn server`

-Starts Express server in production mode that serves `build` on [http://localhost:3000](http://localhost:3000).
+Starts Express server in production mode that serves `build` folder on [http://localhost:3000](http://localhost:3000).
 Be sure to run `yarn build` to build the create-react-app in production mode before running `yarn server`.

 ### `yarn test`